Google Business Profile: Local SEO Guide for Beginners

 Is business listing on Google free?

-Yes, entirely free.
-Just as Google Maps is free, so is GBP Manager.
+Yes, it is entirely free.
+Just as Google Maps is free, so is GBP.
 Anyone can make their business listing appear on Google Maps for no cost.

 Yet, it restricts edit details such as categories, offerings, and hours for the public.
 You must claim your business through a Google My Business account to gain editorial commands over your listing.